 MP for Henley and Thame

-Freddie van Mierlo is a Liberal Democrat MP for Henley and Thame, elected on 4 July 2024.
-He currently sits on the Science, Innovation and Technology Committee and on the Cyber Security and Resilience (Network and Information Systems) Bill committee.
-The provided data does not include his previous career history.
+Freddie van Mierlo is a Liberal Democrat MP for Henley and Thame, elected in July 2024.
+He sits on the Science, Innovation and Technology Committee and on the committee for the Cyber Security and Resilience (Network and Information Systems) Bill.
+The available data does not provide details of his career background prior to entering Parliament.

 Generated 21 February 2026